 Transdisciplinary Design (MFA) Application Instructions

-The Admission Committee will make a decision on your application only after all the required materials have been received.
+The admission committee will make a decision on your application only after all the required materials have been received.

-Applicants who wish to be considered for a Dean's Scholarship must submit a complete application packet by January 10.
-Applications received after January 10 will be considered on a rolling basis.
+Applicants who wish to be considered for a Dean's Scholarship must submit a complete application packet by January 1.
+Applications received after January 1 will be considered on a rolling basis.

-You may download
+You can download

 Applicants must submit the following items to the Office of Admission:

 - Application Form: Complete the online application.

 - Application Fee: Pay the $50 nonrefundable application fee.
 A credit card is required to submit the online application.
 A $15 SlideRoom fee is also required.